-With a little planning and a bit of effort, a DITY move can offer significant advantages over a normal military move.
+With a little planning and a bit of effort, a Personally Procured Move can offer advantages over a normal military move.

 At first glance, the PPM Program may seem to be more trouble than it's worth.
 After all, you have to take care of your own moving arrangements and expenses, rather than letting the government do it for you.
 But if you do a little planning and put forth a bit of effort, doing a PPM offers significant advantages over a normal military move.